networkop/flux-capi/README.md

-# Instructions how to use flux to bootstrap Cluster API workload clusters
+# How to use flux to bootstrap Cluster API workload clusters

 Cluster API workload clusters are deployed with very minimal configuration (only DNS addon is included).
 However, every cluster requires a number of extra addons to be installed before it can become useful, e.g.: